Begum Para, Toronto

-Begum Para (বেগম পাড়া) is the symbolic name of second abode of Bangladeshi looter-corruption.
-Literally the term refers to an area, but basically it is nothing but a money laundering scandal in Bangladesh.
-This scandal arose in 2019-2020, when it started coming to light in various newspapers and the foreign ministry of Bangladesh found the connection of money launderers to the Begum Para that various assets are being purchased in Canada with dollars looted out of Bangladesh.
-There is actually no place specifically called 'Begum Para' in Canada.
-It is actually residences bought with laundered dollars, where the families of Bangladeshi dishonest-corrupt businessmen-bureaucrats-politicians live comfortably, safely and luxuriously in Toronto, Canada.
-Bangladeshi immigrants in Canada and local Bangladeshi people basically refer to all those looters as Begum Para residents.
+Begum Para (বেগম পাড়া) is the colloquial name of a neighborhood in Toronto, Canada primarily populated by upper-class Bangladeshis.
+The area is connected to several money laundering scandals in Bangladesh.
+These scandals arose in 2019–2020, when it started coming to light in various newspapers and the foreign ministry of Bangladesh found the connection of money launderers to the Begum Para where various real estate assets were purchased in Canada with dollars looted out of Bangladesh.

 Most of the launderers are Bangladeshi government officials, followed by politicians and businessmen.
-In Begum Para, wives and children of Bangladeshi extra-opulent people live a luxurious life with the illegal money sent by their husbands.
+In Begum Para, wives and children of the Bangladeshi elite live a luxurious life with the illegal money sent by their husbands.
 Retiring from their job, the guys go to their Begums (wives) in Canada.
 For this reason, these places have been named Begum Para.

-History
+Etymology

 Begum Para is a Bangla term, which is basically a big money laundering scandal in Bangladesh.
 However the term literally indicates a symbolic area located somewhere in Canada.
 It is not a formally or historically created area.
 Basically, this Bangla term is used by Bangladeshi people to convey a special meaning.
 To the Bangladeshi people, media and legislative bodies, the term Begum Para refers to houses or places of residence purchased in Canada with smuggled dollars by money launderers.

-Although Begum Para is a derived form of Urdu word, but completely has a different meaning.
-The Bangla term Begum Para has originally derived from the Urdu Begumpura.
-Urdu Begumpura means colony of wives in the Greater Toronto Area whose husbands used to leave their wives in the area and go elsewhere in search of work.
+Although Begum Para is a derived form of a Hindustani word, it has a completely different meaning.
+The Bengali term Begum Para was originally derived from Begumpura.
+It means a colony of wives in the Greater Toronto Area whose husbands used to leave their wives in the area and go elsewhere in search of work.